This guide is pending an update but most of this still applies.

 The modifier or the number in parenthesis, is the adjustment given by having items such as weapons or gear equipped to your colonist.
 If a stat is modified, it is the modified state that is looked at to calculate Skills.

 Unlike stats, skills must be initialized before they can be used.
 This is easy: Just hit the button beneath that skill.
 We request that you only initialize skills that you will use, but please don't forget!
-If you do an activity that uses an uninitialized skill, it will automatically believe the skill level is even lower than -5.
+If you do an activity that uses an uninitialized skill, it will automatically believe the skill level is -10.

 Base skill levels may be affected permanently by the Wheel of Mercy or other mysterious ways.